jasonjgeiger/theplan/career/iteration-5.md

 3. Keep up on updating projects + resume rewrites based on JDs
 4. Be more concise and reflect

-# Long-term
+# LONG-TERM
 - Leading not managing (Vision not people)

-# Open questions
+# OPEN QUESTIONS
+- Where are my skills and experiences the most valuable?
-- What opportunities are available to pursue RAI 100%
+- What opportunities are available to pursue RAI 100%?